Fohdeesha/home-automation/README.md

 ![HabPanel Screenshot2](https://i.imgur.com/TINXqKa.jpg)

-Grafana is used for graphing and visualizing trends/historical data -
+Grafana is used for graphing and visualizing trends/historical data.
+Some of them are publically viewable [here at this link](http://home.fohdeesha.com/graphs/d/000000005/power) -

 ![Grafana Screenshot](https://i.imgur.com/SNKC5Aw.jpg)